-The bilge pump is wired automatic to the battery and has a manual override located at the switch panel on the console.
-The automatic float switch is wired directly to the battery terminal through a breaker or inline fuse.
-The circuit breaker is located at the helm next to the manual switch.
-Depressing the bilge pump switch to the up or forward position activates the bilge pump.
+The aft bilge pump is wired automatic to the battery and has a manual override located at the switch panel on the console.
+The automatic float switch is wired directly to the Starboard battery terminal through a breaker or inline fuse.
+The circuit breaker for the aft bilge pump is located at the helm next to the manual switch.